quantumgardener/qg.blog/content/maps/Universal Map of Concepts.md

 updated: 2024-08-02T19:32:00
 title:
 ---
 Most of what I think about and enjoy doing can be tied the concepts listed in this [[Universal Map of Concepts]].
-Keeping with the metaphor of a [[Digital garden]], the map is organised into five [[Landscapes]]s of activity and thinking.
+Keeping with the metaphor of a [[Digital garden]], the map is organised into five [[Landscapes]] of activity and thinking.
 ## Expanding my Way of Being

 > My [[Way of Being]] is more than the behaviour I show.
 It’s the total sum of how I engage with the world, make meaning from my environment and take action.
 Expanding my Way of Being by being a learner in the world creates new possibilities for me to move forward in life.